Back to Dealfront DigestSales

 So let’s break that all down…

-Stats show that an effective onboarding process can enhance customer retention by about 50%.
-This tells you that in the B2B sector, first impressions matter a lot.
+Stats show that an effective onboarding process can improve customer retention by about 50%.
+This tells you that in the B2B sector, first impressions really matter.
 It means you should go out of your way to make your TOFU and MOFU experiences engaging and memorable as you teach new customers the value of your products and services.

-• Setting up new customers with a dedicated client success manager
+• Set up new customers with a dedicated client success manager

-• Inviting new customers to your community forums so they can interact with existing customers
+• Invite new customers to your community forums so they can interact with existing customers

-• Recording personal videos to introduce yourself and the product
+• Record personal videos to introduce yourself and your product

-• Being as available as possible (e.g., using chatbots and business instant messaging apps for quick and continuous onboarding communication)
+• Be as available as possible (e.g., use chatbots and business instant messaging apps for quick and continuous onboarding communication)

-The goal is to impress your new customers and leave a lasting first impression.
-This will make them want to stay loyal to your brand or product.
+Your goal is to leave a positive, lasting first impression.
+This will encourage your customer to stay loyal to your brand or product.

 Forbes says that your existing customers are 50% more willing to buy new products and spend 31% more than new customers.
-This is because it’s easier to cross-sell and up-sell existing customers as they’re already familiar with your brand and product’s quality.
+This is because it’s easier to cross-sell and up-sell existing customers as they’re already familiar with the quality of your brand and product.

 Your sales team should be hawk-eyed and grab any opportunity to make more sales.
 If you create new products or upgrade existing product features, cross-sell them to your current customers.

-Also, using your business acumen, select the right time to up-sell an existing customer who may have started with a lower subscription tier but now qualifies for a higher tier.
+Also, use your business acumen and select the right time to up-sell an existing customer who may have started with a lower subscription tier but now qualifies for a higher tier.

-What better way to retain your customers than giving them what they want?
-Over time, customers’ opinions and satisfaction levels change the more they use your product.
+What better way to retain your customers than give them what they want?
+Customers’ opinions and satisfaction levels change the more they use your product.
 And considering B2B buyers innovate quickly to capitalize on new tech developments, you must keep up with their evolving needs.

-This is possible by collecting customer feedback and testimonials using methods such as:
+You can do this by collecting customer feedback and testimonials using the following methods.

 • In-app feedback